Fatima bint Amr

-Fāṭimah bint ʿAmr (فاطمة بنت عمرو; d.576) was the grandmother of the Muhammad and Ali ibn Abi Talib and one of the wives of Abd al-Muttalib ibn Hashim.
-She was from the Banu Makhzum clan of the Quraysh tribe, unlike her co-wives, who were all from outlying tribes and had relatively little influence in Mecca.
+Fāṭimah bint ʿAmr (فاطمة بنت عمرو; d.576) was the grandmother of Muhammad and Ali ibn Abi Talib and one of the wives of Abd al-Muttalib ibn Hashim.
+She was from the Banu Makhzum clan of the Quraysh tribe, unlike her co-wives, most of whom were from outlying tribes and had relatively little influence in Mecca.
+One of her co-wives (Hālah bint Wuhayb), however, was from the Banu Zuhrah clan of the Quraysh.

 Her full name was Fatimah bint `Amr ibn `A'idh ibn `Imran ibn Makhzum ibn Yaqaza.
 Her mother was Sakhrah bint Abd ibn `Imran, also from Banu Makhzum; Sakhrah's mother was Takhmur bint `Abd ibn Qusai ibn Kilab.

 Children of Fatima bint Amr

 With Abd al-Muttalib, Fatima was the mother of three sons and five daughters: